Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Double-loop Algorithm: Perturbed Smoothed FOAM

-We complete the proof. \end{proof} Following the analysis framework in \cref{sec:framework}, after establishing the basic descent estimate in \cref{lem:p-est}, it remains to control the positive term involving $\|\x_{t+1}-\widetilde{\x}_{r_{\x}}^\star(\z_t)\|$ in \cref{eq:p-est}.
-In single-loop algorithms, such error terms are typically controlled indirectly via primal–dual error bounds, e.g., see \cref{lemma:perturb-dualerror} or \cref{lemma:dualerror}.
-In contrast, for the double-loop scheme considered here, the quantity $\|\x_{t+1}-\widetilde{\x}_{r_{\x}}^\star(\z_t)\|$ directly corresponds to the inaccuracy in solving the inner SC-SC subproblem.
-In other words, by the definition of $\delta$-accurate solution, we directly have $\|\x_{t+1}-\widetilde{\x}_{r_{\x}}^\star(\z_t)\|\le \sqrt{\delta}$.
+\end{proof} Following the analysis framework in \cref{sec:framework}, after establishing the basic descent estimate in \cref{lem:p-est}, it remains to control the positive term involving $\|\x^{t+1}-{\x}_{t}^\star(\z^{t})\|$ in \cref{lem:p-est}.
+In single-loop algorithms, such error terms are typically controlled indirectly via primal–dual error bounds, e.g., see \cref{lemma:perturb-dualerror} and \cref{lemma:dualerror}.
+In contrast, for the double-loop scheme, the quantity $\|\x^{t+1}-{\x}_{t}^\star(\z^{t})\|$ directly corresponds to the inaccuracy in solving the inner SC-SC subproblem.
+In other words, by the definition of $\delta$-accurate solution, we directly have $\|\x^{t+1}-{\x}_{t}^\star(\z^{t})\|\le \sqrt{\delta^t}$.